 Tim and Grace Lukens of Grace Harbor Farms are farmers through and through.
 But if you ask them what they raise, they won’t give you the obvious answer – cows.
 They will say they farm grass on their farm between Lynden and Birch Bay in Whatcom County north of Bellingham.

-The Lukens’ cows are entirely grass-fed.
+The Lukens’ cows are entirely grass-fed and are never given hormones or GMO feed.
 The phrase you are what you eat could not be more fitting – an exclusively grass diet means that the grass better taste good, or the milk won’t be tasty.
 (In the winter, when the weather isn’t great for grazing, the cows are fed hay – dried grass.)